CATEGORIES

 When choosing a CDP, you must ensure that it has the technical features to implement data access controls appropriate for your organization.
 Your CDP should provide or integrate with a user authentication system and allow you to authorize access to data at a granular level.
 You should be able to define user roles, and update access to data based on the roles assigned (or unassigned) to users.

 In addition to data access control, a CDP should ensure accountability by tracking data movement and who is accessing and updating data.
 This will ensure that if there is misuse, the cause can be quickly identified and mitigated.
-A historical record of audit logs from your CDP will prove invaluable — days, months, or even years down the track — in identifying the mishandling of confidential information.
+A historical record of audit logs from your CDP will prove invaluable — days, months, or even years down the road — in identifying the mishandling of confidential information.

 Further reading